Plone-Conference-Devs/ploneconfbuildout/README.rst

 BPT's UI) so that we can collect and store our own info.
 BPT supports custom fields but its API does not seem to.

+As of 5/8/2011 the basic payment integration with getpaid is working.
+However at this point it is just using a dummy hardcoded price level.

+To do:

-The registration form in netsight.conferenceregistration will need to be updated to retrieve price info and ids from BPT so it can store the selected price_id in the product_code of the cart line item.
+* The registration form in netsight.conferenceregistration will need to be updated to retrieve price info and ids from BPT so it can store the selected price_id in the product_code of the cart line item.

-Currently the integration is not working yet.
-I'm getting "Not enough tickets available" as the error code when it tries to add tickets to the cart.
-I presume that's because our event hasn't been approved yet.
+* At this point the BPT payment processor only handles registering for ticketless will-call.
+If we want real tickets we need to make it do another step to pass the shipping info (and need to make it smart enough to only do that for US and Canada as that's all BPT supports).

+* We probably should do some customization of the getpaid checkout wizard to streamline it (it asks for some stuff we don't care about).

 Steps to set up for testing: